muathali/notes/docs/fcp/intro.md

 Only then can you use comma and period, with or without ⇧, to Slip or Slide by 1 or 10 frames.

 ## Softening audio with split edits (J- and L-cuts)

+Way back at the rough-cut stage, the emphasis was on making an edit sound good, and then to hide the edits with B-roll.
+That's still a great way to work, but split audio edits allow you to trim the audio and video components of a clip at different points from one another, allowing you to hear a speaker before you see them (J-cut) or hear them after you see them (L-cut)

+Cutting the audio and the video separately softens the edit, and (crucially) it's not something that's easy to do with simpler editing software.
+Using this technique will lift the quality of your edits, even if the client isn't quite sure why.

+### Expanding and collapsing audio